WiCi-Lab/MTN/README.md

 Copyright reserved by the WiCi Lab, Department of Electronics and Information Engineering, Central China Normal University, Wuhan 430079, China.

 ## Acknowledgements

+In the hybrid-field channel modeling for XL-RIS systems, we refer to the channel modeling scheme in [1] for RIS-aided mmWave Massive MIMO systems (e.g., the path loss model and clustered scatters distribution), in which the far-field communication scenarios is extend to the hybrid-field communication by supplementing the near-field array response and VR cover vector.
+We are very grateful for the author of following reference paper and the open-source SimRIS Channel Simulator MATLAB package [2].

+[1] E. Basar, I. Yildirim, and F. Kilinc, “Indoor and outdoor physical channel modeling and efficient positioning for reconfigurable intelligent surfaces in mmWave bands,” IEEE Trans.
+Commun., vol. 69, no. 12, pp. 8600-8611, Dec.
+2021.

+[2] E. Basar, I. Yildirim, “Reconfigurable Intelligent Surfaces for Future Wireless Networks: A Channel Modeling Perspective“, IEEE Wireless Commun., vol. 28, no. 3, pp. 108–114, June 2021.

 ## Preliminary version
 A preliminary version has been uploaded, while the clean code and the related instruction will be updated soon.
 We have provided the paired samples in the following link.